patofoto/Demon_Klipper_Essentials_Unified/README.md

 ## Printer LED lights
 - If you have printer LED lights (NOT neopixel) call them `[output_pin Printer_Lights]`
-- NeoPixel LED's are dealt with in the additionally installed files.
+- NeoPixel LEDs are dealt with in the additionally installed files.

 ****************************************************************************************************************************